jcoz00/ball00n.github.io/accd.md

 ### What is it?

-This file prohibits Adobe's checks that prevent you from using yur Creative Cloud apps after the trial period is over.
+This file prohibits Adobe's checks that prevent you from using your Creative Cloud apps after the trial period is over.

 ### How do I do it?